-The purpose of Academic Probation is to alert students to problem areas and to assist in overcoming these difficulties.
+The purpose of academic probation is to alert students to problem areas and to assist in overcoming these difficulties.
+Students who earn a GPA below 2.00 for the semester are placed on academic probation.

-Academic Probation operates with a 3-point system.
-Upon accumulation of three (3) points during their academic career at WJU the student will be academically dismissed.
-These "probationary points" will accumulate in the following ways.
+Academic probation operates with a 3-point system.
+Upon accumulation of three points during their academic career at WJU, the student will be academically dismissed.
+These probationary points will accumulate in the following ways.

-- An Admission status of "Academic Support" will result in one (1) point. - A term in which the student's GPA drops below 2.00 will result in an academic status of "Academic Probation" and the accumulation of one (1) point. - A term in which the student's WJU cum GPA or total cum GPA including transfer falls below 2.00 will result in an academic status of "Academic Probation" and the accumulation of one (1) point.
+- An admission status of "Academic Support" will result in one point.
+If a student admitted on "Academic Support" status achieves a 2.5 GPA in her/his first term, the probation point assigned to that term will not be counted in their accumulated probationary points. - A term in which the student's GPA drops below 2.00 will result in an academic status of "Academic Probation" and the accumulation of one point. - A term in which the student's WJU cum GPA or total cum GPA, including transfer GPA, falls below 2.00 will result in an academic status of "Academic Probation" and the accumulation of one point.